UW-GDA/GDA_Wi26_jupyterbook/book/resources/project/README.md

     * We'll discuss some options during labs later in the quarter
 * Commit early, commit often

-### Final Exam Week: Presentations
+### Final Exam Week: Presentations (Thursday, March 20th, 2025)
 * Each individual/group will prepare and deliver a ~5-10 minute presentation/demo during a group session at the eScience Institute
-    * If you only need 5 minutes, that’s perfectly acceptable
-    * Larger groups will have up to 10 minutes if necessary
    * Format is flexible: can be slides, scrolling through notebook(s), scrolling through markdown files
       * If using slides, please include a copy of your presentation in your final project repo (ideally a pdf, which will render on Github)
+   * Check out the rubric tab!
 * There will be short Q&A/discussion after each presentation
     * Let's try to type all questions/comments in the #project Slack channel, so presenters can follow up later
     * Hoping we can do one short question/response live during the transition to the next speaker
     * Meaningful engagement will reflect positively in your participation grade :)

-### Final Exam Week: Repo Submission
+### Final Exam Week: Repo Submission (Thursday, March 20th, 2025)
 * Finalize your repository with notebooks, scripts and documentation
     * Can use README, notebooks, or separate markdown files to summarize methods, results, conclusions, lessons learned and future work
     * Clean up old or unused files (can remove or create an `old` subdirectory and move files there)
     * Update the README with information about the notebooks used during processing and provide a clear indication of which notebooks contain the final results
       * Help someone who is unfamiliar with your project quickly find the good stuff!
+   * Check out the rubric tab!

-* Submit the Github url for your final project repo on Canvas before midnight on Friday of final exam week
+* Submit the Github url for your final project repo on Canvas
-* Celebrate!

 #### Some Perspective